nulls-mods-community/schema/docs/README.en.md

 ### Embedded-patches support

-Currently, the schema does not support using patches alongside metadata.
-This was not added due to draft-07 limitations, since you cannot simultaneously combine different schemas (`allOf`) and prohibit `additionalProperties`.
+Due to draft-07 limitations, the combined schema for a mod is generated with a Python script, since you cannot both merge different schemas (`allOf`) and prohibit `additionalProperties` at the same time.
+This may change in the future.

 Possible solutions: